 - The science shows that overall calorie restriction does primarily matter for fat loss.

-- Initial bias against and preemptive exclusion of any viable strategy is ultimately counterproductive because you limit your options, needlessly so.
+- Initial bias against and preemptive exclusion of any viable strategy is ultimately counterproductive because you needlessly limit your options.

 In my previous post – you can consider it part 1 and this post part 2 – I expounded the underrated benefits of calorie counting as a fat loss strategy, the most notable of which is that, in exchange for a little work, it’s virtually guaranteed to work if you do it correctly.

 That said, there are downsides to it as well, and I certainly don’t think it’s the best fat loss strategy for everyone, all the time.

 This post serves to be an objective counterweight to my last post – though most arguments against calorie counting (or calories in general) are unfounded, illogical, or outright nonsensical, there are some legitimate downsides that deserve thoughtful consideration.

 Clickable Table of Contents by Section

 - 1. Calorie Counting May Simply Not Be Feasible In Certain Situations

 - 2. Calorie Counting Can Enable Poor Food Choices

 - 3. Hunger Always Wins, No Matter What